 Caller: I wake up in the morning with really bad neck pain, the pain is on the sides of my neck and I can’t turn my head right or left.
 I have tried different sleeping positions, different pillows, but that doesn’t help.

-Dr.: Typically when someone describes this type of pain, it is usually a sprain of the neck muscles attached to the bone.
-Something people live with, sometimes all their lives, but it is something that can be easily fixed with Prolotherapy.
+Dr.: Typically when someone describes this type of pain, it is usually a sprain of the neck miscles attached to the bone.
+Something people live with, sometimes all their lives, but it is something that can be easily fixed with Prolotherapy, PRP or Stem Cell Therapy.
 We put a needle right into that spot, where the muscles attach to the bone.
-The Prolotherapy injections thicken up the tissue, it stimulates the body naturally to produce more Collagen and makes a better connection (like spot welding) of the muscle to the bone.
+The Prolotherapy, PRP or Stem Cell injections thicken up the tissue, they stimulate the body natural abilities to produce more collagen and makes a better connection (like spot welding) of the muscle to the bone.
 Very often the pain goes away.

 Caller: Is it a big needle?